Health Effects of Chlorine in Drinking Water

 associated with increased cancer risks.

-MD, in Moseby's Medical Dictionary, "Chlorine is the greatest crippler and
+Joseph M. Price, MD, in Moseby's Medical Dictionary, "Chlorine is the

 In a